pcapriotti/optparse-applicative/README.md

  - `completeWith`: specifies a list of possible completions to choose from;
  - `action`: specifies a completion "action".
 An action dynamically determines a list of possible completions.
+Common actions are "file" and "directory";
-A full list of actions can be found in the [bash documentation];
+   the full list of actions can be found in the [bash documentation];
  - `completer`: a completer is a function `String -> IO [String]`, returning all possible completions for a given string.
 You can use this modifier to specify a custom completion for an argument.